 These opportunities ensure pupils’ spiritual, moral, social and cultural development is nurtured and that they develop a good understanding of our British Values of democracy, individual liberty, the rule of law and mutual respect and tolerance.

-We understand that our role is crucial in preparing pupils for the next phase of their education and beyond.
+We understand the crucial role we play in preparing pupils for the next phase of their education.

 We are ambitious for every pupil and seek to equip them with the skills and knowledge they need not only to excel academically, but to confidently manage their own lives and make a positive contribution to society.